selenozkan/todo-app/README.md

 # To-Do List App (CLI · Desktop GUI · Web)

 A simple desktop To-Do List application.
 It allows users to manage their tasks through a user-friendly graphical interface.
 Users can add, edit, complete, and remove tasks — all saved locally in a `.txt` file.
-This project is developed as a part of Udemy course.

 This repository contains **three versions of the same To-Do List application**, all sharing the same core logic: